Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 10. Unloading at the destination (terminal)

-The buyer defines the final destination, and if you are an FBA seller, that typically would be either Amazon's warehouse or a prep and ship center.
-The incoterms explain who is responsible for doing each action.
+The Buyer defines the final destination, and if you are an FBA seller, that typically would be either Amazon's warehouse or a prep and ship center.
+The Incoterms explain who is responsible for doing each action.
 For example, it's widespread for a buyer or seller to hire a freight forwarder to do the shipping for them.

 Note about freight forwarder: